cregox/cregox.github.io/drafts/maps.md

 everything else on the list of instances below (about how google map sucks and what's the alternative) comes after this concept. why a list? because [[checklists](/checklist)] rock!

-also worth noting that [[deleting](/delete)] maps have been the hardest one from my delete list.
+also worth noting that [[deleting](/delete)] maps have been the hardest one from my delete list. did you know it's the only google product allowed in china?

-- search. for the web, [[duck](/duck)] is a great alternative. for maps? there's really none i could find, still. because google have been crowd sourcing it for too long. but osm is already much better in many map details! so there's hope. we just need to stop feeding the private companies!!
+- search. for the web, [[duck](/duck)] is a great alternative. for maps? there's really none i could find, still (except for map marker, using google api - see below). because google have been crowd sourcing it for too long. but osm is already much better in many map details! so there's hope. we just need to stop feeding the private groups!!

 - navigation directions work really well on google: especially good for suggesting alternatives fast. but only if you're going anywhere a lot of people went before. a lot. else, it's safer to not trust it. if this ever happens on openstreetmaps, you can manually fix it, fairly easily and quickily. for everyone. and [guru maps](https://gurumaps.app/) is a very nice alternative here!